deathworlders/online/content/book/deathworlders/chapter-34-states-mind.md

 “...Yeah.
 That’s a hell of a problem,” Gabe agreed.
 “I can just see some… some punk gangbanger getting their hands on this shit and not having your restraint.”

 “Yeah.
-I don’t know how we made SOR work, maybe it’s a happy accident... but it works for us.”
+I don’t know how we made SOR work, maybe it’s a happy accident...but it works for us.”

 “So *definitely* no side effects at all?
 ‘Cuz I’m gonna want grandkids someday and I know bodybuilders can get-”